 The Custodian was incorporated in Hong Kong on 16 October 1964.
 As a locally incorporated licensed bank, it was re-structured to the present form since 1 October 2001 by combining the businesses of ten of the twelve banks in Hong Kong originally belonging to the Bank of China Group.
-In addition, it holds shares in Nanyang Commercial Bank Limited and Chiyu Banking Corporation Limited, both of which are incorporated in Hong Kong, as well as BOC Credit Card (International) Limited.
+In addition, it holds shares in BOC Credit Card (International) Limited as well as a number of affiliates or subsidiaries in specialized financial areas.
+The Custodian is regulated by the Hong Kong Monetary Authority in the conduct of banking services, including its custody business.